IDEA-120/Course-Materials/SYLLABUS.md

 ### Course Content and Materials

 Pre-recorded lectures, texts, articles, videos, audio clips, as well as additional resources like example files and tutorials, can be accessed on the course GitHub repository under the folder for the current week.
-You will be responsible for watching, reading, and listening to each week's materials, as their content will be explored further in class discussion and your weekly assignments.
+You will be responsible for watching, reading, and listening to each week's materials, as their content will be explored further in your weekly assignments and projects.

 ***